 "Local Governance under Decentralization in Oman and the Arab region."
-Carnegie Corporation of New York, Co-PI (with Ellen Lust and Kristen Kao, University of Gothenburg), $350,000.
+Carnegie Corporation of New York, (with Ellen Lust and Kristen Kao, University of Gothenburg), $350,000.
 2019-2021.

 This project seeks to make three main contributions to the study of decentralization in the Middle East and North Africa (MENA).
 First, it aims to promote policy-relevant, scholarly research on decentralization, and pave the way for further cross-national studies and analyses on the topic.
 Second, it will inform stakeholders in the Sultanate of Oman, focusing on how differences in community governance structures -- that is, the extent to which citizens turn to state institutions for services versus non-state actors or different individuals (e.g., men vs. women, diverse ethnic and religious groups) participate in decision processes -- affect challenges in decentralization.
 Third, it aims to strengthen and expand networks of scholars and other stakeholders from across the MENA, the United States (US) and Europe concerned with decentralization.

 “Toward Establishing Pluralistic Political Systems in MENA.”
 Carnegie Corporation of New York, Lead Principal Investigator (PI),

 Co-PIs: Kristian Ulrichsen and Kadir Yildrim (Rice University)